Scripture Reference: 2 Kings 18-19

 Suggested Emphasis: If people make fun of us then pray for God’s help.

-Memory Verse: “Is any one of you in trouble?
-He should pray.”
+Memory Verse: “Is anyone among you in trouble?
+Let them pray.”
 James 5:13a

 The kings of Israel continued to come and go.
 Elisha died during the reign of Jehoash (13:20).
 King Jehoash attacked Jerusalem and plundered the temple (14:11-14).
 King Zechariah (not the prophet) was assassinated and replaced by Shallum who was, in turn, assassinated by Menahem.
 His chief officer, Pekah, assassinated Pekahiah.
 Pekah besieged Jerusalem.
 Finally, during the reign of Hoshea, Israel was taken captive by the King of Assyria.
 2 Kings 17:7-23 explains how Israel’s sin led to her destruction.

 The kingdom of Judah had its own problems but at least it did have some kings who followed the Lord.
 Hezekiah had a difficult job when he became king.
 His father, Ahaz, had been weak and wicked, leading the people to worship idols instead of the true God (2 Kings 16:2-4).

 Ahaz and the army of Judah had been too weak and cowardly to defend their country alone, and God would not help wicked people defeat their enemies.
 Nearby nations had begun to steal parts of Judah.
 (2 Chron.
 28:17-19).
 Instead of doing right and trusting God, King Ahaz sent a lot of money to the king of Assyria and asked him for help.
 Ahaz had to pay money to the Assyrian king year after year (2 Kings 16:7-9).
 When Ahaz died, his son Hezekiah became king of a weak and wicked country that had to send money to Assyria.